-1. Remove the bolts.
+1. Remove the tailpipe bolts.

-- 1. Bolt - 2.
-Remove the tailpipe, by pulling it out of the muffler, and then remove the gasket. - 3.
+- 1. Tailpipe bolt - 2.
+Remove the tailpipe by pulling it out of the muffler, and then remove the gasket. - 3.
 Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

+- 1. Gasket

+- 2. Spark arrester

+- 3. Tailpipe

-- 1. Tailpipe - 2.
-Spark arrester - 3.
-Gasket - 4.
-Check the gasket for damage, and replace it if necessary. - 5.
-Install the gasket, and then insert the tailpipe into the muffler and align the bolt holes. - 6.
+- 4. Check the gasket for damage, and replace it if necessary.

+- 5. Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the bolt holes. - 6.
 Install the bolts and tighten them to the specified torque.